Kalai's $3^{d}$ conjecture for unconditional and locally anti-blocking polytopes

-Here, \Def{generalized Hanner polytopes} are combinatorially equivalent to Hanner polytopes and are defined recursively exactly like Hanner polytope, except that for $d=1$ we do not require the line segments to be centrally symmetric, but only to contain $0$ in their interior.
+Here, a \Def{generalized Hanner polytope} is any polytope that is combinatorially equivalent to a usual Hanner polytope and is locally anti-blocking (but not necessarily centrally-symmetric).
+In particular, generalized Hanner polytopes follow a recursive definition analogous to Hanner polytopes (see \cref{sec:minimizers}).

 To prove \Cref{thm:main_lab}, we show that there exist exactly $3^d$ so-called \emph{\spoints} in $P$ and that each face contains at most one of them in its relative interior.
-More precisely, for each $\sigma \in \PMZ^d$, we define a concave function $f_\sigma$, whose minimum over $P$ is attained exactly at one of the \spoints.
+More precisely, for each $\sigma \in \PMZ^d$, we define a concave function $f_\sigma$, whose maximum over $P$ is attained exactly at one of the \spoints.
 While our approach focuses on the combinatorics of locally anti-blocking polytopes, it is quite similar to the original proof of Mahler's conjecture for unconditional polytopes~\cite{Saint-Raymond,Reisner-unconditional} and maybe suggests a stronger relation between the two conjectures.

 We also give a second short and more combinatorial proof of the inequality~part of \cref{cor:main_unconditional} that pertains to the structure of face lattices of unconditional polytopes and that we consider to be of independent interest.
-Yet another proof of~the inequality part for unconditional polytopes due to Chambers and Portnoy will appear in \cite{ChambersPortnoy}.
+Another proof of~the inequality part for unconditional polytopes due to Chambers and Portnoy has simultaneously appeared in \cite{ChambersPortnoy}.

-\begin{remark}[Zonotopes] Another class of polytopes for which both the Mahler conjecture and the $3^d$-conjecture is known to hold are zonotopes.
+\begin{remark}[Zonotopes] Another class of polytopes for which both the Mahler conjecture and the $3^d$ conjecture is known to hold are zonotopes.
 The Mahler~conjecture for zonotopes was verified in \cite{Reisner-zonoids}.
-The $3^d$-conjecture for zonotopes is trivially true.
+The $3^d$ conjecture for zonotopes is trivially true.
 Indeed, the non-empty faces of a zonotope are in one-to-one correspondence to the cones of the associated arrangement of linear hyperplanes.
 Now any choice of $d$ linearly independent hyperplanes already gives rise to $3^d$ cones.
 This also shows that the cube $C_d$ is the unique $d$-dimensional zonotope with $3^d$ non-empty faces. \end{remark}